chenhao-ye/gcache/README.md

 auto h3 = lru_cache.insert(t2, 3);
 memcpy(*h3, "This is block 3", 16);

-// since cache pool is shared, `lookup` does not requies tag h2 = lru_cache.lookup(2);
+// since the cache pool is shared, `lookup` does not requie tag h2 = lru_cache.lookup(2);
 assert(memcmp(*h2, "This is block 2", 16) == 0);

 // `relocate` could move some cache capacity from one tenant to another tenant
-// move 2 blocks from tenant-2 to tenant-1
+// move 2 block capacity from tenant-2 to tenant-1
 size_t num_relocated = lru_cache.relocate(/*src*/ t2, /*dst*/ t1, /*size*/ 2);
 assert(num_relocated == 2);